gregsdennis/Manatee.Json/docs_source/usage/getting-started.md

     </tr>
 </table>

 As shown, the error message will give information as to what went wrong and where the error occurred.
-The location is given in [JSONPath](http://goessner.net/articles/JsonPath/) notation.
+The location is given in [JSON Pointer](https://tools.ietf.org/html/rfc6901) notation.
 In the last example, the key could not be determined from the input, so it gave the last-recognized key.

 `JsonValue.Parse()` will fail quickly at the first error.